Lagrange inversion theorem: Statement

 The theorem further states that this series has a non-zero radius of convergence, i.e., $g(z)$ represents an analytic function of z in a neighbourhood of $z= f(a).$ This is also called reversion of series.

 If the assertions about analyticity are omitted, the formula is also valid for formal power series and can be generalized in various ways: It can be formulated for functions of several variables; it can be extended to provide a ready formula for F(g(z)) for any analytic function F; and it can be generalized to the case $f'(a)=0,$ where the inverse g is a multivalued function.

 The theorem was proved by Lagrange and generalized by Hans Heinrich Bürmann, both in the late 18th century.
 There is a straightforward derivation using complex analysis and contour integration; the complex formal power series version is a consequence of knowing the formula for polynomials, so the theory of analytic functions may be applied.
 Actually, the machinery from analytic function theory enters only in a formal way in this proof, in that what is really needed is some property of the formal residue, and a more direct formal proof is available.
+In fact, the Lagrange inversion theorem has a number of additional rather different proofs, including ones using tree-counting arguments or induction.